j0ju/x6100-fw-mangler/README.md

 ### Images

- * v1.1.7-modded - Xiegu orignal patched, add more userland tools to rootfs
+ * `xieug-v1.1.7-modded` - Xiegu orignal patched, add more userland tools to rootfs
- * r1cbu-v0.17.1-modded - alternative of R1CBU, rootfs extended
+ * `r1cbu-v0.17.1-modded` - alternative of R1CBU, rootfs extended
- * multiboot - boots per default v1.1.7-modded, If you keep the left-most-button pressed until you see a changed boot logo of the R1CBU firmware to boot it.
+ * `multiboot` - boots per default v1.1.7-modded, If you keep the left-most-button pressed until you see a changed boot logo of the R1CBU firmware to boot it.

 #### tl:dr Workflow